HomeTipsHow to Get a Job in Canada as a...

 Refresh your interview skills

-As you go through your initial job search, it’s a good idea to go over the best tips for a better interview.
+As you go through your initial job search, reviewing the best tips for a better interview is a good idea.

-Remember that a good interview is about knowing powerful communication tips along with professional advice on body language.
+Remember that a good interview is about knowing powerful communication tips and professional advice on body language.

-Don’t worry too much about what colours to wear or whether to complete your outfit with a jacket.
+Don’t worry too much about what colors to wear or whether to complete your outfit with a jacket.

-If you have to rely on a virtual interview, be sure to wear professional clothing and angle your computer to show the upper half of your body rather than just your head.
+If you have to rely on a virtual interview, wear professional clothing and angle your computer to show the upper half of your body rather than just your head.

-Endeavor to stay completely engaged during the course of the conversation and try not to spend too much time thinking about what to say next.
+Endeavor to stay completely engaged during the conversation and try not to spend too much time thinking about what to say next.

 Job market outlook